jfo/blag/_drafts/mandelwat.md

 You get the idea.
-Now, I _could_ write a deep checking set class for these coordinates, or build the coordinates into a real object that has a function that can do that, but I don't really want to do that.
+Now, I _could_ write a deep checking set class for these coordinates, or build the coordinates into a real object that has a function that can do that, but I don't really want to.
 Instead I'm going to talk about sets more generally!

 <hr>

-So, you can have a set that is just a defined set of whatever, and write all the whatevers out.
+So, you can have a set that is just a defined set of whatever, and write all the whatevers out, like the example above..
 That works great!
 But what about something like this:

 ```js